TomNiesse/volumio-plugins-sources/README.md

-# volumio-plugins-sources fork
-Volumio plugins source code for Volumio 3; a fork

 # What's this?

-This fork of the volumio sources adds a plugin that displays music info on a HD44780 20x4 LCD screen (using I2C).
+This repo contains a plugin that displays music info on a HD44780 20x4 LCD screen (using I2C).
 The plugin displays the currently playing music (webradio and local music have been tested so far).
 The displayed text will scroll by default, like in a car radio, but this can be turned off.